woossi0/suite/docs/usermanual/source/dataadmin/pgAdvanced/linear_referencing.rst

 .. _dataadmin.pgAdvanced.linear_referencing:

+.. warning:: Document status: **Requires copyedit review**

 Linear referencing
 ==================

-Linear referencing is a means of identifying the locations of features using a relative measure along a linear feature.
+Linear referencing allows you to identify the locations of features using a relative measure along a linear feature.
 Some linear referencing examples include:

   * Highway assets—Referenced by a unit of measurement (miles, kilometers, and and so on) along a highway network
   * Road maintenance operations—Referenced as occurring along a road network between a pair of measurements